johnyenter-briars/automatatutor-2.0/STATUS.md

 - Folders
 - rip out old problem elements of front end
 - Add "statefulness" to course front end
+- Fix grammar words bug in backend
+- Allow for problems to be shared across courses

 ## TODO
-- Fix grammar words bug in backend
+- Problem Pools
+- Better and more comprehensive UI features to control the flow of problems
+- Allow admins or teachers to edit grades directly instead of having to open the database
 - Sorting folders
 - optionally moving grades to exercises
 - Formatting in questions with mathjax